 How dVPNs leverage blockchain

 Blockchains let people conduct secure transactions on the decentralized web.
 This ‘security’ comes from the blockchain’s cryptographic algorithms.
 These algorithms encrypt every transaction so that they can’t be tampered with or altered.
-It is these qualities that make the blockchain the basis for cryptocurrencies like Ethereum and, of course, Bitcoin.
+It is these qualities that make the blockchain the basis for cryptocurrencies like Ethereum and of course Bitcoin.

 How does this link back to the dVPN?
 Well, blockchain lets users create private and secure connections without needing to go through a centralized service provider.
 A user can simply use the blockchain’s infrastructure to establish an encrypted connection to one of the many nodes in the dVPN’s peer-to-peer network.
 Let’s look at why this is advantageous.